Article

 TextMagic is a customer experience platform that hired Eleken to design some of its new features.
 Our scope of work also included dashboards for managers to understand chat performance and customer satisfaction.

 The dashboard we designed for TextMagic belongs to operational dashboards, and it had to fit quite a lot of data of different types.
 So, the most important part of our job was to split the data into separate groups visually, so that users could differentiate them easily at a first glance.
-But instead of trying to squeeze all the data into one screen, we created different tabs which you can open when needed, and this way, leaving the screen clean and minimalistic.
+But instead of trying to squeeze all the data into a single screen, we created different tabs which you can open when needed, and this way, leaving the screen clean and minimalistic.

 Takeaways: